Duvet: Thermal performance (tog rating)

-Manufacturers rate the performance of their duvets in togs (10 °C difference between the outsides at 1 Watt), as a measurement of thermal insulation.
+Manufacturers rate the performance of their duvets in togs (0.1°C difference between the outsides at 1 Watt per square meter), as a measurement of thermal insulation.
 This enables the purchaser to select a duvet appropriate to the season: the higher the tog rating, the warmer the duvet.

 A few manufacturers have marketed combined duvet sets consisting of one 4.5 tog and one 9.0 tog.
 The light-weight one is for summer and the medium one for spring and autumn; snapped together, 13.5 togs is designed for winter.
 Manufacturers may also offer up to 15 tog duvets.

 In some countries, such as France, the warmth of a duvet is rated in grams per square metre (g/m^{2}) instead of togs.
 The two systems are incompatible because, for example, a 250 g/m^{2} polyester filling and a 250 g/m^{2} feather filling have the same weight but offer different levels of thermal insulation and therefore different tog ratings.
 However, typical all-season sets are sold as a pair of 200 g/m^{2} and 300 g/m^{2} duvets, creating a combined 500 g/m^{2} winter duvet, which would therefore be expected to match 13.5 togs.